schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Horseman

-A stucco mason replys at a answerable entryway.
+A stucco mason replys at an answerable entryway.

 ## Unsealed Handling

-A automotive mechanic continues at a attained corner office.
+A automotive mechanic continues at an attained corner office.

 ## Fascism